 Agents should not reason through bash.

-Bash is an unstructured string interface with no object model, no composable namespace, and no capacity for recursive dispatch.
+Bash is an unstructured string interface with no object models, no composable namespace, and no capacity for recursive dispatch.

 Language models reason natively through structured token generation — composing expressions, operating on typed objects, building outputs from intermediate results.
 Bash breaks this at every serialization boundary; a REPL environment preserves it richly.